| Q. How much do your homes cost

 everything would be just fine.
 Why should I go to the expense

+of a soil report?
 A. Texoma soil varies a great deal in

 consistency.
 There can be significant variation within less